-Start your day in Potsdam at the Old Market, which is used to be called one of the most beautiful squares in Europe.
-With the opening of the Brandenburg State Parliament in the reconstructed facade of the City Palace that got destroyed during World War 2, the historic heart of the city started to beat again in 2014.
-Just three years later in 2017 the Museum Barberini opened its gates for art lovers from all over the world.
+Start your day in Potsdam at the Old Market, which is used to be one of the most beautiful squares in Europe.
+With the inauguration of the Brandenburg State Parliament in the reconstructed facade of the City Palace which got destroyed during World War 2, the historic heart of the city started to beat again in 2014.
+Only three years later in 2017 the Museum Barberini opened its gates for art lovers from all over the world.
 Monet, Richter, Picasso and van Gogh are just a few names of artists whose masterpieces call this gallery their temporary home.

 Also the guided walking tour “Getting to know Potsdam” is highly recommended.
 The tour starts right at the Tourist Information Center in Humboldtstrasse.
-Every 2nd and 4th Sunday the tour is held bilingual in German and English.
-Just within two hours you will walk over the Old Market, to the New Market and end up with lots of inspiring Information and interesting stories at the Dutch Quarter.
+Within only two hours you will walk over the Old Market, to the New Market and end up with lots of inspiring Information and interesting stories at the Dutch Quarter.

-Alternatively enjoy the view from the 42m high platform of the St Nicholas’ Church.
+Alternatively, enjoy the view from the 42m high platform of St. Nicholas’ Church.
 You will see blocks of red brick buildings that may remind you of houses in the Netherlands.
 Welcome to the Dutch Quarter.
 It’s considered to be Europe’s greatest collection of Dutch-style houses outside the Netherlands.
 Cosy cafés provide a delicious ranch from big brunch buffets to small bites of Dutch “Pannekoeken”.

 After a culinary refreshment your way leads you through the retail strip of Brandenburger Strasse.
 Lovely backyards along the busy pedestrian area are worth more than just a glimpse.
 Regional shops and boutiques invite you to linger.
 Maybe you will find just the right souvenir for your loved ones at home.